pudly/schmopera-hugo/content/articles/haymarket-opera.md

 related_companies = ["scene/companies/haymarket-opera-company.md"]
 related_people = []
 short_description = "\"What does 18th-century opera have to offer us now when we face such existential challenges?
-Haymarket's tenth season highlights the transformational power of beauty as presented through myth, storytelling, and exquisitely timeless music by one of western music's most empathetic and compassionate composers.\"" slug = "haymarket-opera" title = "Haymarket Opera" youtube_url = ""
+Haymarket's tenth season highlights the transformational power of beauty as presented through myth, storytelling, and exquisitely timeless music by one of western music's most empathetic and compassionate composers.\"" slug = "haymarket-opera-companys-10th-anniversary-season-goes-cinematic" title = "Haymarket Opera Company's 10th Anniversary Season goes cinematic " youtube_url = ""

 +++